Sen. Morris receives death threats after heated redistricting hearing; state officials respond

 The incident occurred as Morris was leaving the hearing room just after Sen. Caleb Kleinpeter, R-Port Allen, chairman of the Senate and Governmental Affairs Committee, called a recess following a verbal exchange between Morris and Sen. Gary Carter, D-New Orleans.

 Morris said several videos taken by news media of the incident prove he had not used racially charged language as he left the hearing room.
-KPLC 7 News, which was filming the committee meeting, posted the altercation to its social media pages.
+WBRZ, which was filming the committee meeting, posted the altercation to its social media pages.

 “The falsehoods attributed to me have been very hurtful to me, my family,” Morris said.
 “The Democratic Party put out a statement that is provably false, that I said some things that I did not say.
 If I said those things, I would get down on my knees right now and beg for your forgiveness, but I did not say them.”